AI For Main Line Clog Calls

 The best first layer is fast answer, clear qualification, then booking or escalation based on your operating rules.

-iando.ai identifies main line clog, multiple fixture backup, floor drain overflow, sewer smell, slow toilet, cleanout, camera, snaking, hydro jetting, repeat backup, or property manager escalation right away.
+iando.ai identifies main line clog, multiple fixture backup, floor drain overflow, sewer smell, slow toilet, cleanout, camera, snaking, hydro jetting, repeat backup, after-hours pressure, or property manager escalation right away.

 Capture what dispatch needs